spanner/radiant-reader-extension/README.md

 ## Status

-Recently updated for radiant 0.8 and moved across to authlogic.
-I've added more tests and improved the activation process so that inactive visitors can be reminded of the activation requirement even if they log in and out.Should be ready for use.
-Tests are very thorough (a lot of our code relies on this extension) but the latest updates were quite sweeping so issues are possible.

-You will need to migrate to get the authlogic changes but after that it should handle password upgrades transparently.
+Recently updated for radiant 0.8.1, which allowed us to remove the submodules and declare them as gem dependencies instead.

+Tests are reasonably thorough.
+A lot of our code relies on this extension.

 ## Requirements

-Radiant 0.8.x, and you need the [submenu](https://github.com/spanner/radiant-submenu-extension/tree) extension for the admin interface.
+Radiant 0.8.1 (we need the new config machinery), and you need the [submenu](https://github.com/spanner/radiant-submenu-extension/tree) extension for the admin interface.

+You also need two gems: authlogic and gravtastic.
+They are declared in the extension so you should be able just to run

+	rake gems:install

+It is very likely that you will also need to put

+	gem 'authlogic'

+in your environment.rb: it has to load before anything calls `require ApplicationController`, and most radiant extensions will do that.

 ## Installation

 	git submodule add git://github.com/spanner/radiant-reader-extension.git vendor/extensions/reader
-	cd vendor/extensions/reader
-		git submodule init
-		git submodule update
-	cd ../..
 	rake radiant:extensions:reader:migrate
 	rake radiant:extensions:reader:update

-Sorry: it's a bit of a faff to get the submodules in.

-The update task will install a /stylesheets/admin/reader.css that you can leave alone and a /stylesheets/reader.css that you should call from your reader layout (see below) and then improve upon.
+The update task will install a /stylesheets/admin/reader.css that you can leave alone and a /stylesheets/reader.css that you should call from your reader layout (see below) and will want to improve upon.
 There is also a very thin /javascripts/reader.js: all it does is fade notifications.
+The forum extension has a lot more javascripts for you to deplore.

 ## Configuration